ericoporto/ags-manual-wiki/Settingupthegame.md

--   **Speech style** - in the default Lucasarts-style speech, when a character talks, the speech text is displayed above their head in the game, and the character's talking view is used to animate the actual character.
+-   **Speech style** - in the default Lucasarts-style speech, when a character talks, the speech text is displayed above their head in the game, and the character's talking view is used to animate the actual character.<br>
     However, if you set this option to Sierra-style then the talking view is used to display an animating portrait separately in the top-left of the screen, with the text to the right of it.
 This is similar to the way that Space Quest 5, King's Quest 6 and other later Sierra games worked.
-You can also cycle to another option, "Sierra- style with background", which is the same except a text window is drawn behind the speech text to make it easier to read.
+You can also cycle to another option, "Sierra- style with background", which is the same except a text window is drawn behind the speech text to make it easier to read.<br>
     "Whole Screen" uses a full-screen character portrait, like the way that QFG4 worked.
 -   **Use game-wide speech animation delay** - defines whether to use